Welcome to the database politics Taiwan/R.O.C.!

 Toolbar on Top 網站工具列 (上面)

-By and large, all Chinese names of persons, places, institutions and other terms are presented with their respective Chinese characters and their pronunciation in Hanyu Pinyin.
+By and large, all Chinese names of institutions, places and other terms are presented with their respective Chinese characters and their pronunciation in Hanyu Pinyin.
 Longer quotes and text passages in Chinese are shown without Hanyu Pinyin.
 As for personal names, this website shows the English spelling most common in Taiwan's news publications and other media, and a name index of all persons who have/had a leadership position also presents the pronunciation of those names in Hanyu Pinyin.

-This website contains links (URLs) leading to websites of numerous government agencies, NGOs, commercial companies and other entities are introduced in detail, including the proper name and abbreviation, founding date, the succession of leaders since establishment, the current HQ address and the respective web link (URL).
+On this website hundreds of government agencies, public and private institutions, NGOs, commercial companies and other entities are introduced in detail, including the proper name and abbreviation, founding date, the succession of leaders since establishment, the current HQ address and the respective web link (URL).
 In some cases the web links shown here might have undergone changes since inclusion in this website, rendering their URLs here obsolete.
 The chief researcher does his best to keep all URLs up to date and apologizes for delays in updating disabled URLs.

-Please note that this database contains hundreds of tables, many of which with multiple columns and therefore unsuitable to be displayed on cellphones.
+Please note that this database contains hundreds of tables, many of which with multiple columns and therefore unsuitable to be displayed on the narrow screens of cellphones.
 For this reason no cellphone version was created for this website.
 Recommended devices for users of this website include desktops, laptops/notebooks and tablet computers.